-When he’s not busy as a fourth year Ph.D. in the department of economics at Vanderbilt University, Matthew Pesner enjoys traveling and the opportunity to get out and see the world around him.
+When he’s not busy as a fifth-year Ph.D. in the department of economics at Vanderbilt University, Matthew Pesner enjoys traveling and the opportunity to get out and see the world around him.

 When it comes to travel, Matthew Pesner is particularly fond of visiting cities, especially the major metropolises around the United States.
 He likes the old bustling hive of activity that comes with Chicago, the way that New York never seems to sleep, and how vast and full San Francisco is, nestled along the West Coast.